 A physician with a large medical group requested assistance encouraging young female patients to make and keep their first well-woman appointment.
-The physician stated that this group had a high no-show rate and appointments did not go as smoothly as the physician would like.
+The physician stated that this group had a high no-show rate, and appointments did not go as smoothly as the physician would like.

-Talk the patient through each exam so that the need for the physical contact is understood, prior to the initiation of the examination.
+Talk the patient through each exam so that the need for physical contact is understood prior to initiation.
 Ease into the patient's personal space.
-If there are any concerns, ask before entering the three-foot zone.
+Ask for any concerns before entering the three-foot zone.
 This will help ease the patient's level of discomfort and avoid any misinterpretation of physical contact.
 Additionally, physical contact between a male and female is strictly regulated in many cultures.
 An older female companion may be necessary during the visit.